 - Check out our Fix page for complete guides from our trustworthy tech-experts.

 If you’re having problems with your Windows 10 computer and all the fixes that you’ve tried failed to work, then you’ve only got one solution left: use the operating system’s recovery options or recovery partition.

 Recovery or restore partitions are dedicated memory sections on your hard drive that you can use to restore your machine to factory settings.

-But if you accidentally deleted the recovery partition, you don’t be able to do that.
+But if you accidentally deleted the recovery partition, you won’t be able to do that.
 You need to first recover the deleted partition.
 In this article, we’ll show you exactly how you can do that.

 1. Repair Boot Configuration Data

-- Start your PC using the Windows 10 installation media
+- Start your PC using the Windows 10 installation media.

 - Now, enter the following two command and hit Enter after each one: